MicrosoftLearning/mslearn-ai-studio/Instructions/07-Evaluate-prompt-flow.md

     - Select **Next**
     - **Select the data you want to evaluate**: Add your dataset
         - Download the [validation dataset](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-studio/main/data/travel-qa.jsonl) at `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-studio/main/data/travel-qa.jsonl`, save it as a JSONL file and upload it to the UI.

+    > **Note**: Your device might default to saving the file as a .txt file.
+Select all files and remove the .txt suffix to ensure you're saving the file as JSONL.

     - Select **Next**
     - **Select metrics**: Coherence, Fluency
     - **Connection**: *Your AI Services connection*